-As I mentioned in my last blog, an important part of my evolution as an integrative physician came from the discovery and study of Traditional Chinese Medicine (TCM) beginning in the mid 1970s, after I received my Western Medical training.
-The integration of this traditional healing philosophy and practice with conventional Natural therapies and Western medicine was the subject of my first book Staying Healthy with the Seasons, originally published in 1981.
+An important part of my integrative medicine education came from my introduction to and study of Traditional Chinese Medicine (TCM) beginning in the mid 1970s, after I received my Western Medical training.

-Central to TCM is the concept of the 5 Elements – Water, Wood, Fire, Earth and Metal (or Air).
-Everything that exists is seen as comprised of these elements and each one has multiple correspondences such as a season, a color, a body organ, one of the 5 senses and so on.
+The concept of the 5 Elements is central to TCM.
+These are Water, Wood, Fire, Earth and Metal (or Air).
+Everything that exists is made up of these elements in combination and each one has many correspondences such as a season, a color, a body organ, one of the 5 senses and so on.

-In my most recent book Staying Healthy with NEW Medicine, which is really the next octave of the ideas I presented in Staying Healthy with the Seasons, I have further developed some of these ideas and created The 5 Keys to Staying Healthy – with the acronym NESSA – Nutrition, Exercise, Stress, Sleep and Attitude – as a simple and practical guide for taking our health care into our own hands on a day-to-day basis.
-These 5 lifestyle aspects are what create our health and maintain it.
+In my most recent book Staying Healthy with NEW Medicine, which is really the next octave of the ideas I presented in Staying Healthy with the Seasons, I have further developed some of these ideas and created The 5 Keys to Staying Healthy – as a simple and practical guide for taking our health care into our own hands on a day-to-day basis.